Olive oil. We use it to cook. We use it for its antioxidants and overall health benefits. It’s also used regularly for making soap.

 Tips for Smart Buying

 A factor you should take into consideration is the packaging.
-The best oils are contained in darker glass bottles, which prevents the oil going rancid from sun exposure.
+The best oils are contained in darker glass bottles, which prevents the oil from going rancid from sun exposure.
 Additionally, pay attention to the labels on the bottle.
 Definitely ensure that there is an expiration date visible somewhere on the bottle and watch out for phrases like “packed in Italy” or “bottled in Italy.”

 An Olive Oil Workaround